-strengthen children and young people's participation in society
+Strengthen children and young people's participation in society

 Children and young people want to contribute to the vision, strategy, culture and operations of public institutions, laws and governance.
 They want to matter, be connected to a purpose and have their individual and collective strengths and contribution recognised.
 We must engage children and young people and provide opportunities to build a society based on increased honesty, integrity, transparency and equality.
-This will strengthen our democratic institutions and structures and protections that underpin the fabric of civil society and promote economic and social justice.
+This will strengthen our democratic institutions and structures as well as those protections that underpin the fabric of our civil society while promoting economic equality and social justice.